Marketing Strategy & Planning

 Like all departments, marketing works best when a manager is at the helm.

-A savvy marketing manager generates new ideas, improves brand marketing and exposure, and oversees all aspects of the marketing department.
+A savvy marketing manager generates new ideas, improves brand marketing strategy and exposure, and oversees all aspects of the marketing department.

 Incite Creative’s team of CMOS brings over 40 years of experience to the table.
 As a bonus, we make it all available to you for a fraction of the investment of one full-time salaried position.